 Botulism

-Botulism causes chickens to develop paralysis by affecting the nerves which allow the brain to stimulate muscles and part of the central nervous system.
-It initially affects the nerves in the skull and may cause blurred vision, difficulty swallowing, drooping eyelids, and weakness of the tongue.
-Weakness in the legs, neck and wings follows.
-Chickens may appear lame and/or stand up and walk a few steps before falling; eventually progressing to reluctance to move.
-Once their neck is affected, the bird won't be able to hold their head upright any longer.
-When the wings are affected, they'll present with dropped wings.
+Chickens will develop paralysis and weakness of the muscles, usually of the neck.
+They may also have difficulty swallowing, drooping eyelids, and weakness of the tongue.
+Affected birds may appear lame and only able to stand up and walk a few steps before falling.
+When the wings are affected, the bird may have both of their wings drooped to their sides.
 The speed of progression varies, depending on the amount of the toxin ingested and the form of the disease.
 Usually botulism signs develop within 24 hours to 17 days after exposure to the toxin.

 How do chickens get botulism?